-The spot where “The Spirit of Detroit” stands today used to be where Detroiters went to ogle sumptuous burlesque dancers.
+The spot where visitors take in "The Spirit of Detroit" today used to be where Detroiters went to take in burlesque dancers.

 The Avenue was one of a number of small theaters, Vaudeville houses and Nickelodeons that dotted downtown Detroit in the early 20th century.